singhgurraj/ninofi/README.md

 # NINOFI

-**Milestone-based escrow, contracts, and GPS check-ins for home renovation.**
+**Milestone-based escrow and contracts for home renovation.**

 NINOFI is a mobile-first platform for homeowners, contractors, and workers.
-It combines milestone tracking, digital contracts, GPS check-ins, messaging, and payout readiness to keep projects transparent and on schedule.
+It combines milestone tracking, digital contracts, messaging, and payout readiness to keep projects transparent and on schedule.

 ---

 ## Highlights
 - 🔒 **Escrow-ready milestones**: Create, fund (UI), submit, and approve milestones.
--, 📍 **GPS check-in**: Workers verify on-site presence against stored job-site coordinates.
--, 📸 **Evidence capture**: Photo uploads with submissions.
+- 📸 **Evidence capture**: Photo uploads with submissions.
--, 📝 **Contracts**: Create, view, sign, and manage per project.
+- 📝 **Contracts**: Create, view, sign, and manage per project.
--, 💬 **Messaging & notifications**: In-app chat and alerts.
+- 💬 **Messaging & notifications**: In-app chat and alerts.
--, 👤 **Role-specific dashboards**: Homeowner, contractor, and worker flows.
+- 👤 **Role-specific dashboards**: Homeowner, contractor, and worker flows.
--, 💰 **Stripe Connect (contractors)**: Required for payout-related flows.
+- 💰 **Stripe Connect (contractors)**: Required for payout-related flows.

 ---